Madonna (name): Etymology and title for Mary, mother of Jesus

 Madonna comes from Old Italian language words of ma ("my") and donna ("lady").
+The Italian word came from the Latin phrase mea domina (or domina mea), translated as "my mistress" in English.
 In modern Italian, "my lady" is translated as mia donna.
-The name is alternatively spelled as Madona and Madonnah.
+The name is alternatively spelled as Madona, Madonnah, and Madòna.
 Its short-form nicknames include Maddy, Maddie, Madge, and Donna.

-Madonna was first attested in the 16th century as a respectful form of address to an Italian woman.
+Madonna was attested in the 16th century as a respectful form of address to an Italian woman.
 It became a loanword to English language in 1584, defining as "an idealized virtuous and beautiful woman" (Oxford Dictionary of English, 1998).
+Previously, in vernacular Italian communities of the Middle Ages, such as northern Italian dialects, Madonna meant variously, including a high-born lady, a spouse's mother and the "loved woman" during the Dolce Stil Novo period.
+Mea Domina or Madonna also signified the "ideal woman" to troubadours of Provence.
+Ksana Blank, in Dostoevsky's Dialectics and the Problem of Sin (2010), refers to this precedent as the "cult of Lady", or "The European aesthetic ideal of the Madonna", an image imported from Byzantium in medieval times by pilgrims and crusaders modeled on Ma domna ("My Lady" for Occitan), and it had an impact on European prose, having influenced arts, literature and everyday life, including troubadours who Denis de Rougemont described their views as "supremely ambiguous".
+In addition, Madonna was also used as a mock-respectful form of address to an Italian woman, and according to Peruvian-Italian writer Felipe Sassone in 1953, as a sense of "pagan admiration and pride" for a man's possession of a woman.
 Madonna was also used to mean "prostitute" in early modern England.
 The derogatory sense of the term is clear in Thomas Dekker's Blurt, Master Constable (1602).

 Although the Bible makes no mention of the word Madonna, it was adopted as one of titles for Mary, mother of Jesus, in the 17th century (circa the 1640s).
-The term has not been present in general Christianity, but is particular to Roman Catholic tradition.
-It was not used by Protestant denomination which dominated the American religious cultural landscape at the time, "making it a particular metaphor for a certain kind of grouping of characteristics".
-Agents such as Stephen Knapp have referred to the word as a "Catholic term", with an author from Foundations Bible College calling it a symbol of purity and virginity in Romanism.
+The term has not been present in general Christianity, but has been particular to Roman Catholic tradition.
+It was not used by various Protestant denominations during their dominance in the American religious cultural landscape at that time.
+Centuries later, observers from academia to the art world, such as Robert Orsi and Stephen Knapp have referred to the word as a "Catholic term" or from the Catholic faith, while it was called a symbol of purity and virginity in Catholicism by another Christian author.
+In an article published by linguistic journal Transactions of the Philological Society in 1957, the word is defined as "essentially a term of art criticism and hardly belongs to the religious language of England".